Treatment of Foreign Pensions in Australia

 A significant number of Australian retirees receive foreign pension and benefits; just over 200,000 according to figure from the Australian Bureau of Statistics (2016/2017).

-The majority of foreign pensions and annuities received by Australian residents are taxable in Australia, but there are exceptions (including US social security payments) and tax advice is strongly recommended prior to your first receipt of any pension.
+The majority of foreign pensions and annuities received by Australian residents are taxable in Australia, but there are exceptions (including US social security payments, which are subject to a final withholdings tax in the US) and tax advice is strongly recommended prior to your first receipt of any pension.

 If withholding tax applies in the source country then you may be able to claim a foreign tax offset in Australia, to ensure there is no double taxation of your income subject to: